Introduction to plastic, really?

 Inspiration comes from within

 During my week off, I decided to visit a beach to get away from the hustle and bustle of the city.
-Brighton Beach is about 14 kilometres south of Melbourne CBD and is a must-have on your travel list.
-A tourist hotspot famous for its rich history and its attractive and colourful beach bathing boxes is an ideal destination for a perfect swim and a relaxed afternoon.
+Brighton Beach is about 14 kilometers south of Melbourne CBD and is a must-have on your travel list.
+A tourist hotspot famous for its rich history and its attractive and colorful beach bathing boxes is an ideal destination for a perfect swim and a relaxed afternoon.
 The 82 distinctive bathing boxes light up the coast and make a perfect background for a selfie.

 When I arrived, I was greeted by the wind-swaying plastic bags in the air, not the relaxing, warm, clean air of the beach.
 The amount of single-use plastics on the beach washing ashore was hard to ignore.
-It was a worrying sight, since there were birds feeding and searching for food without realising the danger plastics pose for them.
+It was a worrying sight, since there were birds feeding and searching for food without realizing the danger plastics pose for them.
 Instead of the relaxing afternoon that I planned, I decided to collect the plastic items and write this article, which can hopefully help spread awareness about the issue.null

 Single-use plastic products are very lightweight and easy to carry on a picnic to a beach or the mountains.
 Moreover, because of their light weight, they get blown away by the wind, travelling for miles before eventually ending up in the ocean.
 They’re everywhere – literally.
 You may recognize some of them below.